confluentinc/getting-started-guides/go/README.md

   <input id="kafka-broker-server" data-context="true" name="kafka.broker.server" placeholder="broker:9092" />
 </p>

-Paste your Kafka cluster bootstrap server URL here and the tutorial will fill it into the appropriate configuration for you.
+Paste your Kafka cluster bootstrap server URL above and the tutorial will fill it into the appropriate configuration for you.

 </section>

 ## Configuration